afroisalreadyinu/practical-ansible-intro/readme.md

 You're right, the above command is too much stuff for a simple ping.
-The stand-alone `ansible` command is rarely used, though; it is mostly for the purpose of testing individual modules.
+The stand-alone `ansible` command is rarely used, though; it is mostly for the purpose of testing individual modules, or running emergency commands on a set of servers.
 The above ping command does the following: Use the inventory passed with the `-i` argument to run the module passed with the `-m` argument.
-You're thinking "WTF is a module", just be patient for another minute, OK?
+The concept of modules will be explained in the next section.
 The ping module does not need any arguments, but if it did, it would have been possible to pass them with another switch.
 But as mentioned, we are interested in more complicated stuff and not a crappy replacement for `ssh -c`, so read on for plays, roles, and more.

 ## Plays, Modules, etc